How the Film Look Really Works: A Colorist's Guide to Film Emulation

 David Cole, supervising digital colorist (Dune), FotoKem

 And when a production documents its choices, that paper trail is the primary source this kind of work is built on.
 Euphoria is a clean example.
 Season two: cross-processed Ektachrome and Vision3 500T.
 Season three: Kodak's new daylight stock, Verita 200D (5206), with cinematographer Marcell Rév, ASC, on record about the steeper density curve, the heavier silver, the bolder color separation he was after, and Tom Poole grading it at Company 3.
 The stock, the intent, the hands that finished it, all of it is out in the open.
-A faithful emulation starts there, not from a screenshot of the result.
+A faithful emulation starts there, in the real data.

 Using Film/Emulsion in DaVinci Resolve